What to do if…

 What to do now

-- Check for emergency allergy signs (act immediately).
-Call 999 or 112 if any of these are happening now: trouble breathing/wheezing, throat tightness, trouble swallowing, swelling of tongue/lips/face, blue/grey/pale lips or skin, sudden confusion/drowsiness, fainting, collapse, or feeling suddenly very unwell (often with a widespread itchy/raised rash).
+Check for emergency allergy signs.
+Call 999 now if any of these are happening: trouble breathing, wheezing, throat tightness, trouble swallowing, swelling of the lips, tongue, mouth, throat, or face, blue, grey, or pale lips or skin, sudden confusion or drowsiness, fainting, collapse, or feeling suddenly very unwell, especially with a widespread itchy or raised rash.

-- If anaphylaxis is possible and you have an adrenaline auto-injector, use it now.
-Then call 999 or 112 and say “anaphylaxis.”
+If anaphylaxis is possible and you have been prescribed an adrenaline auto-injector, use it now.
+Then call 999 and say “anaphylaxis.”

 - If symptoms have not improved after 5 minutes and you have a second auto-injector, use it.

-- Remove rings, watches, tight clothing or shoes from that limb before swelling makes it hard.
+- Remove rings, watches, tight clothing, socks, or shoes from the swollen area before they become trapped.

-- Rest the area and raise it if it’s an arm/leg.
+- Rest the area and raise it if it is on an arm or leg.

-- If it looks like a bee/wasp/hornet stinger, brush or scrape it sideways with a fingernail or the edge of a card.
-Avoid tweezers (they can squeeze more venom out).
+- If you can see a bee, wasp, or hornet sting, brush or scrape it sideways with a fingernail or the edge of a card.

-- Draw a pen line around the edge of redness/swelling and write the time; take a clear photo.
-If the line keeps being crossed over the next few hours, that’s important to report.
+- Draw a pen line around the edge of the redness or swelling and write the time next to it.

 - Consider an oral antihistamine for itching.

-- An over-the-counter hydrocortisone cream can reduce itching and swelling—follow the label.
+- Consider over-the-counter hydrocortisone cream for itching or swelling, following the label.

-- NHS 111 (phone or online), especially if symptoms are getting worse or not improving, you feel dizzy/lightheaded, you have tummy pain/vomiting, fever/high temperature or swollen glands, you were stung more than once, you were stung in the mouth/throat/near the eyes, or you’ve had a serious reaction before.
+- Ask for urgent advice sooner if symptoms are getting worse, you feel dizzy or lightheaded, you have tummy pain or vomiting, you have a high temperature or swollen glands, you were stung more than once, the sting is in your mouth or throat or near your eyes, or you have had a serious reaction before.

 What can wait